Federal popular initiative: Composition of the initiative committee

 Since the adoption of the Federal Law on Political Rights in 1976, all initiatives must be supported by an initiative committee; previously, only those with a withdrawal clause had to follow this rule.
 The legislative amendment of 21 June, 1996 specifies that this committee must comprise a minimum of seven and a maximum of 27 persons (the first odd number allowing for one representative per canton) with full civic rights (thus excluding minors and foreigners).

 The names and addresses of the committee members must appear on all the initiative's signature lists, so that citizens know exactly who is behind and supports the initiative.
-These members are responsible for preparing the signature lists, having them filled in and forwarding them to the Federal Chancellerye; they are also formally authorized to appeal to the Federal Court against Chancellery decisions.
+These members are responsible for preparing the signature lists, having them filled in and forwarding them to the Federal Chancellery; they are also formally authorized to appeal to the Federal Court against Chancellery decisions.
 The members of the initiative committee are the only persons entitled to decide on the withdrawal of the initiative by an absolute majority of committee members.
 Withdrawal may take place at any point in the process, and may be either definitive or conditional on the adoption of a federal law (which generally takes up some of the initiative's demands).